 - Personal and banking details forms

 - Equal opportunities,

-- HMRC checklist (needed for tax purposes),
+- HMRC checklist (needed for tax purposes) and P45

 - Pension forms

-- Your P45/P60 (if you have it)

 The deadline for returning your forms (to get paid the following month) is the 25th.
 So if you want to get paid on 15th August, you'd need to return your forms by 25th July.